AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/templates/manage-template-categories.md

 >[!NOTE]
 >
->Categories cannot be deleted if they still have templates in them.
+>Categories cannot be deleted if they contain templates.
 Move or delete all templates before deleting a category.